Nuitka/Nuitka/README.txt

    print side_effect_having() + (1 / 0)
    print something_else()

-The (1 / 0) can be predicted to raise a "ZeroDivisionError" exception, which will be propagated through the "+" operation.
+The ``(1 / 0)`` can be predicted to raise a ``ZeroDivisionError`` exception, which will be propagated through the ``+`` operation.
 That part is just Constant Propagation as normal.

-The call to "side_effect_having" will have to be retained though, but the print statement, can be turned into an explicit raise.
-The statement sequence can then be aborted and as such the "something_else" call needs no code generation or consideration anymore.
+The call to ``side_effect_having`` will have to be retained though, but the print statement, can be turned into an explicit raise.
+The statement sequence can then be aborted and as such the ``something_else`` call needs no code generation or consideration anymore.

 To that end, Nuitka works with a special node that raises an exception and has so called "side_effects" children, yet can be used in generated code as an expression.